 Get more from data with Fusion Tables.
 Fusion Tables is an experimental data visualization web application to gather, visualize, and share larger data tables.
-Visualize bigger table data online Fusion Tables

-Journal of Cultural Economics The Journal of Cultural Economics is published in cooperation with The Association for Cultural Economics.
+Visualize bigger table data online.
+Data Visualization Demo.
+CRISIS CAMP.
+Journal of Cultural Economics.
+The Journal of Cultural Economics is published in cooperation with The Association for Cultural Economics.

 It applies economic analysis to all of the creative and performing arts and the heritage and cultural industries, whether publicly or privately funded.
 Furthermore, the journal explores the economic organization of the cultural sector and the behavior of producers, consumers, and governments within the cultural sector.
 Readers will find original papers dealing with the theoretical development of cultural economics as a subject, the application of economic analysis and econometrics to the field of culture, and the economic aspects of cultural policy.
 In addition to full-length papers, the journal offers short papers and book reviews.
-Officially cited as: J Cult Econ hide The Journal of Cultural Economics is published in cooperation with The Association for Cultural Economics.
+Officially cited as: J Cult Econ.
+Development Gateway.
+Electronic Journals, University of Sydney Library.
+Skip to main content The University of Sydney - Library Databases & e-resources.

 To address this need, the Academy began working closely with major humanities institutions, including the National Endowment for the Humanities, the American Council of Learned Societies and the National Humanities Alliance, to develop an infrastructure for the compilation, analysis and publication of comprehensive trend data about the humanities.
 The Humanities Indicators is a result of this work and is modeled after the Science and Engineering Indicators published biennially by the National Science Board.
-Humanities Data
+Taylor & Francis Journals: Welcome.
+Topic Guides.
 Conflict Conflict is inherent in all societies and arises when two or more groups believe their interests are incompatible.

 ‘Conflict’ is not, however, interchangeable with ‘violence’.
 Non-violent resolution is possible when individuals and groups have trust in their governing structures, society and institutions to manage incompatible interests.
 Monitoring and Evaluation.
 Good monitoring and evaluation design during project preparation is a much broader exercise than just the development of indicators.

 Good design has five components: 1.
 Clear statements of measurable objectives for the project and its components, for which indicators can be defined.
 2. Publications - ESRC Research Seminar Series: Emergent Publics.
 Publications End of Award Report (PDF document, 179 KB) Opening Statements from members of Emergent Publics Research Group (PDF document, 260 KB) Convening Publics: The Parasitical Spaces of Public Action - Clive Barnett (PDF document, 215 KB) Neither Poison Nor Cure: Space, Scale and Public Life in Media Theory - Clive Barnett (PDF document, 74 KB)

 MOST focuses on building efficient bridges between research, policy and practice.
 The programme promotes a culture of evidence-based policy-making – nationally, regionally and internationally.
 As the only UNESCO programme that fosters and promotes social science research, it is placed in a pivotal position in the overall promotion of UNESCO's goals.
 PhilPapers: Online Research in Philosophy.
 Management of Social Transformations (MOST) Programme.
 Prevention of Organized Youth Violence In the field of youth, youth violence has become an important question in the light of the magnitude that the phenomenon has gained over the past decade in Latin America.

 Traditional policies, often repressive, have largely proved to be ineffective to combat this kind of violence.
 Moreover, rehabilitation while necessary has prove to be an expensive approach and sometimes inefficient.
 This is why UNESCO emphasizes a preventive approach that considers both: youth as victims and as perpetrators of violence.
 In this context, the module “youth and prevention of youth organized violence in Latin America" of the MOST tool in its mission to promote civic engagement of youth by developing their sociopolitical capacities in terms of human rights, seeks to provide research findings and experience on practical implementation of integrated policies and actions to prevent violence.
-Management of Social Transformations (MOST) Programme
+Free shipping worldwide on all books from The Book Depository.